The hum of the engines was giving Garrus a hell of a headache.

 Shepard took one pomdargent and felt it with her chubby fingers, then smelled it, then braved a little taste of the skin with the tip of her tongue.
 She looked at Garrus, a question in her eye.

-“Go ahead if you want,” he shrugged.
+“Go ahead, if you want.”
+He shrugged.
 “I’ve seen you do crazier things.”

 This small act of foolishness captured the essence of her impulsive personality so perfectly that Garrus stopped chewing to watch and admire.
-Her intuition was never wrong; it was remarkable.
+Her intuition was never wrong.
+It was remarkable.
 While serving on the original Normandy, he’d hoped to learn from her, hone his own instincts by following hers, but the results were disappointing.
 No matter how hard he’d tried to reconstruct some recurring logic, some internal consistence, some predictable pattern that had made her succeed on every single mission, he couldn’t find it.
-It was because her decisions had never been entirely rational, as he came to understand now, and trying to interpret them rationally was clearly the wrong way to go about it.
+It was because her decisions had never been entirely rational, as he came to understand later, and trying to interpret them rationally was the wrong way to go about it.
 The thing was, he didn’t know of another way.
 Follow his heart?
 It’s what she’d have said.
 But he already knew where that would take him, and it wasn’t a place he wanted to revisit any time soon.

 “What do you think?” he said aloud.